 Ideal for wolf watching Romania is quite a dreamland for wildlife lovers.
 The Eurasian wolf, also known as Canis Lupus, is a protected animal in Romania.
 There is an estimated number of 5800 wolves living in the Romanian Carpathians, according to the forestry administration.
 People used to hunt wolves in large numbers during the 20th century and continue to do it.
 Despite this human habit, the wolf population remained substantial over the years.
 Actually, Romania is hosting more than 2500 wolves in its forests.
 International large carnivores research programs have been focusing on preserving the Romanian wolf.

-Wolf Watching Romania Is One of the Best Wildlife Experiences
+Wolf Watching in Romania – the Best Wildlife Experiences

 The experience of tracking and observing wildlife in Romania is made possible by teams of professional guides who organize tours.
 They also took part in conservation projects and are more than willing to share with you the wonders of ecotourism.
 The brown bear population receives the same mindfulness.
 Here you can find the best place for bear watching in Romania.